 Since it uses battery power that needs to be charged frequently, running out of “battery juice” might leave you stranded in uncomfortable places, if your estimate of the distance traveled is wrong.

-Features to Consider in your Search for a Good Electric Wheelchair Brand
+Features to Consider in your Search for an Electric Wheelchair Brand

 How serious is your injury and what is the length of your recuperation time?
 Just some questions you need to answer before investing in a brand that would serve your needs right.
 Now, let’s consider the major factors: